SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 I'll tell you one of the arts of genius writing: you don't need a terrific vocabulary nor amazing descriptive prowess, but you do need sympathy for your reader.
-(Unless you are James Joyce --- genius by an entirely other means, so genius I can't get through one of his books, I'd rather spend time reading mathematical physics. 🤣)
+(Unless you are James Joyce --- genius by an entirely other means, such a galaxy brained genius I can't get through one of his books, I'd rather spend time reading mathematical physics. 🤣)